siddhant-khisty/pod-logger/README.md

 # pod-logger
-A simple dashboard to view and simplify logs from your pod
+A simple dashboard to view and simplify logs from your pod s